 The scheme is a success.
 About 85,000 people are member now.
 They made 835,000 trips in 2010 alone from one of the 230 bike hire stations that can be found all over the country.
 The bright yellow/blue bikes (the colors of the Dutch Railways) are very visible in the streets of the Netherlands.
 This bike hire scheme is really designed for residents, as it involves a membership that has to be arranged in advance.
 But for tourists other bikes can be rented from almost every train station too.

-This post was originally published on ‘A view from the cycle path’ on Thursday, 17 March 2011.
+This post, written by me, was originally published on ‘A view from the cycle path’ on Thursday, 17 March 2011.

 original 20 comments

 Will said… That’s a really brilliant system!
 The transit in my area (either city busses or regional rail lines) leave a lot to be desired; most significantly, the busses and trains can’t always get you where you want to be.
 Bicycle rentals at the stations and stops would be a huge help.
 17 March 2011 03:40

 Klaus Mohn said… Just a note, and I say that as a Parisian: Lyon was really the first city out of the gate with the 2.0 bikeshare (as opposed to the old-school systems or A’msterdam’s white bikes).
 Vélo’v was the real proof of concept – Paris scaled it up, but not dramatically given the two cities’ relative sizes.
 It drives the Lyonnais really mad when people don’t acknowledge that, just like they feel like they’re the ignored gastronomic capital of the world.
 17 March 2011 09:35